AnTr24/TheShadyBunch/1. Player Characters/Leia.md

 - Awakened from defeating the [[Crystal Horrors|monster]] that imprisoned her people / real family.
 - Allows her to cast spells such as Detect Thoughts and Telekinesis once per rest.
 - Gains advantage on insight checks
 - Gains d6’s equal to her proficiency to expend in her damage rolls.
-You regain these dice at the end of a long rest.
+Regain these dice at the end of a long rest.

 ## Trivia
 - Described as a "Gremlin".